galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 >        - *"Should subsampling be random?"*: `Yes`
 >            - *"Seed for the randomized selection of sequences"*: `123`
 >        - *"E-value threshold for including motifs"*: `0.05`
->        - *"What is the expected motif site distribution?"*: `Zero or one occurrences per sequence`
+>        - *"What is the expected motif site distribution?"*: `Zero or one occurrence per sequence`
 >        - *"Minimum motif width"*: `5`
 >        - *"Maximum motif width"*: `20`
 >        - *"Maximum number of motifs to find"*: `5`